 - duplicate code Have you ever copy-pasted your code?
 Follow the "Once and Only Once" rrule.

 - accessible fields

 Tight coupling, corruptible, inflexible.
 Should have accessors and mutators.
+Problems with threading.

 - large class

 A class should only be doing one thing.
 Follow the "one responsibility rule."